pombase/website/src/docs/documentation/advanced-search.md

 typing to search for a term name.
 Choose a term from the list of options offered by the autocomplete, and click "Submit".

+Note: Only terms that are used in annotations (direct or inferred by transitivity) will appear as autocomplete suggestions.
+This is to avoid having irrelevant terms, such as "chloroplast" or "echolocation" appearing.
+Any term without annotations can be found by searching by its ID, and will appear in the query history with "0" results.

 #### Commonly used queries

 This item offers convenient links to perform frequently used queries